dfinity/portal/docs/tutorials/deploy_sample_app.md

 ```

 -   The `--network` option specifies the network alias or URL for deploying the dapp.
 This option is required to install on the Internet Computer blockchain mainnet.
--   The `--with-cycles` explicitly tells `dfx` how many cycles to use, otherwise it will use the default of 3 trillion.
+-   The `--with-cycles` explicitly tells the IC SDK how many cycles to use, otherwise it will use the default of 3 trillion.

 If successful, your terminal should look like this: